2026-04-05

 ### 3. Build entity authority

 AI models do not just read your website.
-They aggregate information about your business from across the web.
+They aggregate information about your business from across the web to decide which businesses to recommend.
 Your Google Business Profile, LinkedIn, industry directories, review platforms, and any third-party mentions all contribute to how AI models understand and trust your business.

 Only 45% of brands visible in traditional local search are also recommended by AI platforms.
 Entity authority requires separate, deliberate investment.